donalmurtagh/irish-newspapers-unblocker/README.md

 ## Usage Instructions
-After installing this extension, if you're prevented from reading an article on irishtimes.com due to their quota restriction, simply click the shamrock browser extension icon and the article will be opened in a new incognito window.
+After installing this extension, if you're prevented from reading an article on irishtimes.com due to their quota restriction, simply click the shamrock browser extension icon and the article will be unblocked.

 **Note:**
 This plugin can only unblock pages that are blocked due to quota restrictions, i.e. it cannot unblock pages that are only available to Irish Times subscribers.